How Addiction Treatment Works

 Young people who catch their addictive behaviour in the early stages have the opportunity to reverse its effects before they reach a critical stage.
 Addiction is progressive – it gets worse as you get older.

 Early intervention can help prevent the impairment of physical and psychological development that results from continued substance abuse.
-Effects of even hard drug use are reversible, and young people especially show results very quickly.
+Effects of even severe substance abuse are reversible, and young people especially show results very quickly.
 Detox can be achieved within just a few days, and young clients can be on the road to recovery within a matter of weeks or months with proper nutrition, physical activity and establishing a healthy routine.

 The Edge’s Addiction Treatment Method